Seattle Pilots: Bankruptcy

-After a winter and spring full of court action, the Pilots reported for spring training under new manager Dave Bristol, unsure of where they would play.
-The owners had given tentative approval to the Milwaukee group, but the state of Washington got an injunction on March 16 to stop the deal.
-PNSI immediately filed for bankruptcy — a move intended to forestall post-sale legal action.
+After a winter and spring full of court action, the owners loaned Soriano and Daley $650,000 to send the team to spring training and settle the Pilots' most immediate debts.
+Under new manager Dave Bristol, the Pilots arrived for spring training in Tempe, Arizona unsure of where they would play.
+However, Soriano and Daley declared bankruptcy, claiming that the loan was not enough to keep the team alive.
+The league stripped Soriano and Daley of their authority over the Pilots and took control of the team.

+Soon afterward, the league gave tentative approval to sell the Pilots to Selig's Milwaukee group, but final approval was delayed due to the state seeking an injunction to stop the sale.
+PNSI's bankruptcy filing, however, was intended to forestall post-sale legal action.
 At the bankruptcy hearing a week later, Milkes testified there was not enough money to pay the coaches, players, and office staff.
-Had Milkes been more than 10 days late in paying the players, they would have all become free agents and left Seattle without a team for the 1970 season.
-With this in mind, Federal Bankruptcy Referee Sidney Volinn declared the Pilots bankrupt on April 1—six days before Opening Day—clearing the way for them to move to Milwaukee.
+Had Milkes been more than 10 days late in paying the players, they would have all become free agents and the AL would have been reduced to eleven teams for the 1970 season, which would have left the schedule in chaos.
+With this in mind and with no credible alternatives to Selig's offer, Federal Bankruptcy Referee Sidney C. Volinn declared the Pilots bankrupt on March 31—seven days before Opening Day—clearing the way for them to move to Milwaukee.
 The team's equipment had been sitting in Provo, Utah, with the drivers awaiting word on whether to drive toward Seattle or Milwaukee.

-The move came so late that Selig had to scrap his initial plans to change the team's colors to navy and red in honor of the minor-league Brewers of his youth.
-Instead, the Brewers were stuck using old Pilots' uniforms, with the team name replaced.
-One legacy of the Brewers' roots in Seattle is that their colors are still blue and gold, although the shades have been darker since 2000.
+Selig intended to change the team's colors to navy and red in honor of the minor-league Brewers of his youth.
+Instead, due to the move being finalized at such a late date, the Brewers were stuck using old blue and gold Pilots' uniforms, with the team name replaced.
+Blue and gold remain the Brewers' colors today although the shades have been darker since 2000.
+Also due to the late timing, the Brewers inherited the Pilots' place in the AL West.
+Until moving to the AL East in 1972, they were saddled with some of the longest road trips in baseball.

+The move also came too late for Topps to change its baseball cards for the 1970 season, so the 1970 Topps set has cards for the Pilots.

 Ball Four

-Jim Bouton was a Pilots relief pitcher through most of 1969, his contract having been sold to the Seattle Pilots by the New York Yankees in mid-1968.
-His book Ball Four is based on a journal that Bouton kept during the 1969 season.
+Jim Bouton was a Pilots relief pitcher through most of 1969, after the team bought his contract from the New York Yankees in mid-1968.
+His book Ball Four is based on a journal that he kept during the 1969 season.
 Bouton spent most of the season with Seattle, although he was traded to the Houston Astros in late August.